ansible/workshops/exercises/ansible_network/1-explore/README.md

  - `inventory`: shows the location of the ansible inventory being used
  - `private_key_file`: this shows the location of the private key used to login to devices

+> For an exhaustive list of configuration options, you can refer to https://docs.ansible.com/ansible/latest/reference_appendices/config.html#ansible-configuration-settings